-Don’t let budgeting overwhelm and anxiety get the best of you!
-Here are 6 tips on how to move past it!
+Don’t let budgeting burnout get the best of you!
+Here’s how to move past it and keep on truckin’!

 You’ve figured out all your numbers, you’ve collected all your bills.
 You’ve added it all up (probably 14 times), but it’s just not working!

 (It’s okay, you can say it, I won’t tell your kiddos.)

 Mama, I hear you, and I feel your frustration.
 This sucks, no doubt about it!
 But, you can’t let budgeting burnout get the best of you!
 You need to figure this out!

 Because your relationship with your money is one that you’ll carry your entire life (the only other relationships that you have that long are your relationships with food, and yourself).
 You have to figure this out now, as money problems only grow bigger with time.
 You can’t be an ostrich and stick your head in the sand and think everything will just go away because it won’t.

 Learning how to budget effectively is a skill that you develop over time, with trial and error.
 Lots of people get overwhelmed with budgeting.
 That’s normal, and it’s okay.
-But you need to keep working at it, as there are SO MANY advantages to budgeting!
-Just take a break, and come back to it when you’re in a better headspace.
+But you need to keep working on it, as there are SO MANY advantages to budgeting!

 I’m here to help, and after reading this post, you’ll know the most common reasons why people quit budgeting and how to avoid those pitfalls and move past your own roadblocks.